SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 ### Modify the UI with OData Annotations

-1. To add the OData annotations, in the project, go to folder **srv**, representing the service, in the context menu select **New File**.
+1. To add the OData annotations, in the project, go to folder **srv** representing the service and select **New File** in the context menu

 2. Enter **risks-service-ui.cds** as a name